ThuanHLe/ThuanHLe.github.io/_posts/2025-02-05-Purchasing-Dashboard-using-PowerBI.md

 tags: [PowerBI, Data Viz]
 ---

-In this project we create a PowerBI dashboard to ensure smooth operation for supply chain department
+In this project we create a PowerBI dashboard to ensure smooth operation for supply chain department.

 # Table of contents